What kind of Motorcycle is allowed?

 RideSmart operates with four groups at all track events:

-Two other specialty courses are also available (at additional cost).
-These options are available only for the Advanced group.
-They are:
+Several specialty courses or Add-Ons are also available (at additional cost).

 Please refer to the School Structure section of the website for more information.